AI Snake Oil and the Belief Machine of Prediction

 The AI-Age Reading

-The review shelf on this site already contains books about opaque scoring, digital poorhouses, algorithmic bias, surveillance capitalism, labor platforms, dashboards, bureaucratic metrics, and media systems that train public perception.
+The surrounding review shelf contains books about opaque scoring, digital poorhouses, algorithmic bias, surveillance capitalism, labor platforms, dashboards, bureaucratic metrics, and media systems that train public perception.
 AI Snake Oil belongs beside them because it supplies a field test for the current moment: what exactly is being claimed, and what evidence would make that claim responsible?

 That test is especially useful for agentic AI.
 As systems move from answer generation toward tool use, procurement, scheduling, coding, writing, customer service, education, medical documentation, and administrative triage, the temptation will be to treat observed fluency as transferable competence.
 The book warns against that move.
 A model that can summarize a policy does not automatically deserve authority to apply it.
 A chatbot that can sound empathetic does not automatically become care.
 An agent that can complete a web task does not automatically become trustworthy delegation.

 The same test applies to AI governance.
-Regulations, audits, model cards, benchmarks, and safety cases can become snake oil too if they certify the wrong claim.
+Regulations, audits, model cards, benchmarks, safety cases, and procurement checklists can become snake oil too if they certify the wrong claim.
 A disclosure that says a system is AI-generated does not prove truth.
 A benchmark score does not prove fit for deployment.
 A fairness metric does not prove justice.
 A human-in-the-loop label does not prove meaningful human control.
+A certificate for an organizational process does not prove that a specific product is safe for a specific use.

 Where the Book Needs Care